stenc55/5-sting-Multiscale-bass/README.md

 Purple parts are PLA.

 There are green COB led stips in core and neck.
-I am using 3x 18650 batteries to power LEDS.
+I am using 3x 18650 batteries in paralell to power LEDS.
 I am using MT3608 DC-DC Adjustable Boost Module 2A Boost Plate Step Up Module Power Supply to boost voltage to 8-9V, since I am using 9V LEDs.

 2x green LED switch (LEDS) and 1 blue LED switch (pickups) are used.